dmitrymatio/setupReactDocs/docs/Installation.md

 </div> -->

-## Step 1 - create a root folder
+## Create a root folder

-Open your "Terminal" and enter the following code.
+1. Open your "Terminal" and enter the following code.

 ```bash
 $ cd Desktop